-Unambiguous REM Lucid Dreams (UREM LD): Lucidity and ocular signaling occurred during unambiguous REM sleep;
+Unambiguous REM LD (UREMLD)--Lucidity and ocular signaling occurred during unambiguous REM sleep;

-Ambiguous REM Lucid Dreams (AREM LD): Lucidity apparently occurred during unambiguous REM sleep, but ocular signaling occurred immediately after arousal from REM sleep;
+Ambiguous REM LD (AREMLD)--Lucidity apparently occurred during unambiguous REM sleep, but ocular signaling occurred immediately after arousal from REM sleep; Non-REM LD (NREMLD)--Lucidity and ocular signaling occurred during non-REM sleep.

-Non-REM Lucid Dreams (NREM LD): Lucidity and ocular signaling occurred during non-REM sleep.
+Substantiation and discussion of the above classification system, especially that of 'non-REM' lucid dreams, will be discussed elsewhere.
+It should be emphasized that all reports of random, isolated (hypnogogic) imagery were excluded from Analysis.

-Substantiation and discussion of the above classification system, especially that of "non-REM" lucid dreams, will be discussed elsewhere.
-It should be emphasized that all reports of random, isolated (hypnagogic) imagery were excluded from analysis.
-Table 1 indicates the number of each type of lucid dream reported in the various conditions, with the number of subjects reporting each type indicated in parentheses.
-Note that since most subjects reported more than one type of dream, the total number of subjects indicated in Table 1 is greater than the total number of subjects in the study (n = 30).
+Table 1 indicated the number of each type of lucid dream reported in the various conditions, with the number of subjects reporting each type indicated in parentheses.
+Note that since moat subjects reported more than one lucid dream, the total number of subjects indicated in Table 1 is greater than the total number of subjects in the study (n= 30).